top of page

 Our approach is to provide the complete beginner with a structured, safe, and enjoyable path toward skill progression.
 Our Self Defense Fundamentals Course is specifically designed to give beginners fundamental combat skills for self defense.
 Women learn from square one with other beginners and follow a structured, tracked curriculum.

 Because we respect beginners and design the course specifically for them, they get better, faster, and want to keep learning.
-In our Women's Mixed Martial Arts classes students expand on their skills with new kickboxing, jiu jitsu, and wrestling techniques that keep them growing in confidence and capability.
+In our Intermediate class students expand on their skills with new kickboxing, jiu jitsu, and wrestling techniques that keep them growing in confidence and capability.

 These are the women we are here for.
 No one else.
 We will keep developing and improving so that these women always have the training that puts their goals and experience first.
 If that sounds like a training you’d enjoy, we’d love for you to see it in action at one of our classes in Dallas Fort-Worth, Texas or Toronto, Canada.